stringparser/runtime/readme.md

 ## implementation status
 > growing a beard feels goood

 The library needs polishing and much better documentation and examples.
-It has some rough edges I'm working on but is tested and more than usable.
-I want to make some changes for places I feel are pain points but the [top level API](./docs/api) should not suffer any change.
+It has some rough edges I'm working on but is tested and usable.
+I want to make some changes for places I feel are pain points but the [top level API](./docs/api/runtime.md) should not suffer any change.

 I'll be using it everywhere so the first user involved here is me.